Protobit/tread_mill/README.md

 ### Support Versions

-#### Rails 4.2.0.beta2
+#### Rails 4.2.0

-I haven't had a chance to test out TreadMill with Rails 4.2.0.beta2.
-It may or may not work as is.
-If there are any issues, feel free to take a stab and submit a PR.
-The likely culprit will be in [the QueueListener class](/Protobit/tread_mill/blob/master/lib/tread_mill/queue_listener.rb) since it is the shim between `Sneakers` and `ActiveJob`.
+Should be working now.
+If you see any issues, feel free to submit a Pull Request.

 #### Rails 4.2.0.beta1